EA

 4. Get your PTIN through your online account.

-Just three certifications grant you to unrestricted right to provide any tax services: prepare tax returns, represent before the IRS (whether or not you prepared their taxes), and represent clients during an IRS audit, appeals, etc.
+Just three credentials grant you to unrestricted right to provide any tax services: prepare tax returns, represent before the IRS (whether or not you prepared their taxes), and represent clients during an IRS audit, appeals, etc.

 In essence, these three credentials give you unlimited tax representation authority nationwide, unlimited tax services that you can offer clients, and unlimited potential in your tax preparer business: